-28. The PRA supervises around 500 insurers that make up the largest insurance industry in Europe and the third largest insurance industry in the world.
-A majority of these provide general insurance services - typically commercial, public liability, motor and home insurance - while a smaller proportion are life insurance companies.
-A handful provide both.
+32. The PRA supervises the largest insurance industry in Europe and the third largest insurance industry in the world.
+A majority of firms provide general insurance services, typically commercial, public liability, motor and home insurance, while a smaller proportion are life insurance companies.
+Some provide both.6

-29. Approximately 100 insurers are involved in the largely wholesale London Market, providing a specialised subset of general insurance.
+33. Some of these insurers are involved in the largely wholesale London Market, providing a specialised subset of general insurance.
 These firms include underwriters operating under the franchise of Lloyd's (whose managing agents are authorised by the PRA) and wholesale insurers who are regulated directly by the PRA.
 The PRA also supervises the Society of Lloyd's in its own right as an authorised firm.

-30. The PRA supervises a handful of very large firms that are significant to the insurance industry both domestically and internationally.
+34. The PRA supervises a handful of very large firms that are significant to the insurance industry both domestically and internationally.
 It also supervises more than 100 small mutual insurers, including friendly societies, the majority of which operate in a particular locality or niche market.

-31. The PRA supervises UK-headquartered and international insurers (other than EEA passported branches) operating in the United Kingdom.
-The majority are incorporated and authorised in the United Kingdom, though around 75 operate as branches.
+35. The PRA supervises UK-headquartered and international insurers (other than EEA passported branches) operating in the United Kingdom.
+The majority are incorporated and authorised in the United Kingdom, though some operate as branches.
 Although the majority of these branches have small operations in the United Kingdom, some are significant, including in particular areas such as reinsurance.